FarronF/limerick-council-meetings/meetings/2021/04/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 19th March 2021.md

 house situate at 40 St. Lawrence Park, Garryowen, Limerick and the intention to bring a Section

-183 Notice to Full Council in this regard, for approval.--- 2
+183 Notice to Full Council in this regard, for approval.
+---
+2

 The report, as circulated, was noted by Members.